Kismuz/btgym/README.md

 - by default, is configured to accept Forex 1 min. data from www.HistData.com;
 - only random data sampling is implemented;
 - only one equity/currency pair can be traded;
-- no 'skip-frames' implementattion inside environment;
+- no 'skip-frames' implementation within environment;
 - env.get_stat() method is returning strategy analyzers results only.
 No observers yet.
 - no plotting features, except if using pycharm integration observer.
 Not sure if it suited for intraday strategies.